Mailrith Email Sending Guides

 ## Guide Categories

-- [Start Here](https://mailrith.com/guides/category/start-here.md): Understand what happens when an email is sent and choose the right kind of send before writing anything.
+- [Start Here](https://mailrith.com/guides/category/start-here.md): Learn what happens after you send an email, then choose the right send type before you write the message.
 Includes 4 guides.

-- [Setup and Permission](https://mailrith.com/guides/category/setup-and-permission.md): Prepare the sender, connect an email delivery service, and make sure the people you email expect to hear from you.
+- [Setup and Permission](https://mailrith.com/guides/category/setup-and-permission.md): Prepare the sender, connect an email delivery service, and confirm that the people you email expect your messages.
 Includes 5 guides.

-- [Authentication and Deliverability](https://mailrith.com/guides/category/authentication-and-deliverability.md): Understand SPF, DKIM, DMARC, alignment, DNS, TLS, sender reputation, and other concepts that affect inbox placement.
+- [Authentication and Deliverability](https://mailrith.com/guides/category/authentication-and-deliverability.md): Learn how SPF, DKIM, DMARC, alignment, DNS, TLS, sender reputation, and related concepts affect inbox placement.
 Includes 23 guides.

-- [Subscribers](https://mailrith.com/guides/category/audience.md): Pick the right subscribers, use tags and segments carefully, and avoid sending to people who should be left out.
+- [Subscribers](https://mailrith.com/guides/category/audience.md): Choose the right subscribers, use tags and segments carefully, and exclude people who should not receive the email.
 Includes 2 guides.

 - [Message](https://mailrith.com/guides/category/message.md): Write a clear subject, useful body, strong call-to-action, and mobile-friendly email design.
 Includes 4 guides.

-- [Send and Schedule](https://mailrith.com/guides/category/send-and-schedule.md): Test the email, choose delivery settings, decide whether to send now or later, and check the final subscribers.
+- [Send and Schedule](https://mailrith.com/guides/category/send-and-schedule.md): Test the email, choose delivery settings, decide whether to send now or later, and confirm the final subscriber list.
 Includes 3 guides.

-- [Learn and Fix](https://mailrith.com/guides/category/learn-and-fix.md): Read results, handle bounces and complaints, solve common delivery issues, and make the next email better.
+- [Learn and Fix](https://mailrith.com/guides/category/learn-and-fix.md): Review send results, handle bounces and complaints, fix common delivery issues, and improve the next email.
 Includes 5 guides.

 ## Guides

-- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends it, and inbox providers decide where the message lands.
+- [What Sending an Email Means](https://mailrith.com/guides/what-sending-means.md): Mailrith prepares the campaign, your email delivery service sends the email, and inbox providers decide where the message lands.

 - [Choose the Right Sending Method](https://mailrith.com/guides/choose-the-right-send.md): Use broadcasts for one-time messages, sequences for planned follow-ups, and automations for behavior-based journeys.